 Practice is part of it, too.
 I spent a couple of decades in advertising as a writer and creative director, wearing essentially the same two hats.
 Having your copy critiqued by a wide range of people on every assignment and researched for effectiveness has led, I think, to a reflexive assessment of how well a particular bit of language is doing its job, and then a sense of how to make it better—if need be, that is.

 But perhaps there is a bit of toggling going on.
 I begin an edit as a reader, taking in the narrative as a reader would—but behind the scenes my critic part is busy assessing it.
 I don’t think the writer part is so much engaged at that point.
 I should do a first reading without making any notes, but when I’m reading onscreen and my critic’s eye spots a flaw or a weakness, it’s impossible for me to not stop and make a note.
-Then I go back to the beginning for line editing.
+When it’s time for line editing, I print the manuscript out and begin again at the beginning.

 And perhaps there’s toggling between editor and writer when I do the line editing.
 Oh, there’s a teacher/coach entity in the mix as well—I try to explain “why” as well as show “how.”
 Let me give you an example from a recent edit.